Cervical Disc Herniation

 The bones (vertebrae) that form the spine in your back are cushioned by round, flat discs.
 When these discs are healthy, they act as shock absorbers for the spine and keep the spine flexible.
 If they become damaged, they may bulge abnormally or break open (rupture), in what is called a herniated or slipped disc.
 Herniated discs can occur in any part of the spine, but they are most common in the neck (cervical) and lower back (lumbar) spine.
 The seven vertebrae between the head and the chest make up the cervical spine.
-See a picture of the spine.

 What causes cervical disc herniation?

 A herniated disc usually is caused by wear and tear of the disc (also called disc degeneration).
-As we age, our discs lose some of the fluid that helps them maintain flexibility.
+As we age, our discs lose some of the fluid that helps them stay flexible.
 A herniated disc also may result from injuries to the spine, which may cause tiny tears or cracks in the outer layer (annulus or capsule) of the disc.
 The jellylike material (nucleus) inside the disc may be forced out through the tears or cracks in the capsule, which causes the disc to bulge, break open (rupture), or break into fragments.

 Herniated discs are much more common in people who smoke.
-See a picture of a herniated disc.

 What are the symptoms?